turoboff/mask_for_camera_view/README.md

 MaskForCameraView(
   visiblePopButton: false,
   onTake: (MaskForCameraViewResult res) {
-    // imageBytes is croped image, you can use it.
+    // res.croppedImage is cropped image, you can use it.
 });
 ```